FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

 this is the description :

->Given an array of integers, find two numbers such that they add up to a specific target number.
+    Given an array of integers, find two numbers such that they add up to a specific target number.
->The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.
+    The function twoSum should return indices of the two numbers such that they add up to the target, where index1 must be less than index2.
 Please note that your returned answers (both index1 and index2) are not zero-based.
->You may assume that each input would have exactly one solution.
+    You may assume that each input would have exactly one solution.
->Input: numbers={2, 7, 11, 15}, target=9
+    Input: numbers={2, 7, 11, 15}, target=9
->Output: index1=1, index2=2
+    Output: index1=1, index2=2

 ## 2. Add Two Numbers

 this is the description :

->You are given two linked lists representing two non-negative numbers.
+    You are given two linked lists representing two non-negative numbers.
->The digits are stored in reverse order and each of their nodes contain a single digit.
+    The digits are stored in reverse order and each of their nodes contain a single digit.
->Add the two numbers and return it as a linked list.
+    Add the two numbers and return it as a linked list.
->Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)
+    Input: (2 -> 4 -> 3) + (5 -> 6 -> 4)
->Output: 7 -> 0 -> 8
+    Output: 7 -> 0 -> 8

 ## 3.Longest  Substring Without Repeating characters

 this is the description :

->Given a string, find the length of the longest substring without repeating characters.
+    Given a string, find the length of the longest substring without repeating characters.
->For example, the longest substring without repeating letters for "abcabcbb" is "abc",
+    For example, the longest substring without repeating letters for "abcabcbb" is "abc",
->which the length is 3.
+    which the length is 3.
 For "bbbbb" the longest substring is "b", with the length of 1.

+## 5.Longest Palindromic Substring

+this is the description :

+    Given a string S, find the longest palindromic substring in S. You may assume that the maximum length of S is 1000,
+    and there exists one unique longest palindromic substring.

 ## 6.ZigZag Conversion

 this is the description :